Building an Ecommerce Website

 An ecommerce website should have a registration form that is short and progressive.
-The shopper should provide basic information at first or log in with social accounts.
+The shopper should provide basic information at first or log in with social media accounts.
 Every extra step during the registration process increases the chances of churn, so ask for shipping and billing details after registration is complete.

 Email newsletter form

-Email marketing is a powerful mode of communication and promotion.
+Email newsletter is a powerful mode of communication and promotion.
 It’s also one of the oldest forms of online advertising, with billions spent in 2016 alone.
 Email newsletters effectively reach new audiences, provide valuable information, and promote your brand or service through email campaigns.